learn-co-curriculum/phase-0-getting-code-with-git/README.md

 ![fork button](https://curriculum-content.s3.amazonaws.com/fork-link.png)

-We encourage you to use this button when you see it to start the forking process.
-During this phase of the course, the **Fork** button in Canvas will do the same thing as clicking GitHub's **Fork** button.
-Later on in the course, the Canvas **Fork** button will behave differently as some assignment steps will be automated.
+As discussed in the previous section, you should use this button to start the forking process for assignments.
+This will automate several of the steps for you and ensure you get credit for completing assignments in Canvas.

 ## Conclusion